The government has lifted remaining Covid 19 restrictions in England, with theatres able to welcome full audiences back into their auditoriums.

 At the end of the performance please remain in your seat until the Front of House team directs your row out of the Crucible auditoria.
 This will be done quickly and efficiently to avoid congestion when leaving.

-In line with the latest guidance, you’re required to wear a face covering during your visit, including when inside the Crucible auditorium.
+In line with guidance from UK Theatre, we strongly recommend the use of face coverings when moving around our venues and whilst in your seat.
+Our staff will continue to wear face coverings and we encourage our audiences to do so, unless exempt.
 Please bring your own covering with you.
 You’re able to remove this to consume food and drink.
 Our teams on duty will also be wearing face coverings and are there to support you.
 Children aged under 11 are not required to wear face coverings.

 We understand and support anyone who does not wish/is unable to wear a face covering due to a mental, physical or hidden disability.
 We are proud supporters of the Sunflower Lanyard Scheme and have lanyards available should you wish to wear one.